truecharts/website/docs/manual/SCALE/options/networking.md

   - This port exposes the container port on the service.
 This port is the `external` port to reach the application.
   - To change the `interal` / Target Port or `Port Type` one must click on the `Show Advanced Settings` box.

-:::warning Show Export Config
+:::warning Show Expert Config

-Checking the `Show Export Config` box enables one to change many expert or advanced options not described here.
+Checking the `Show Expert Config` box enables one to change many expert or advanced options not described here.
 Enabling them may render you application unable to deploy and is advised for advanced Kubernetes users only.

 :::